cse-sim/cse/doc/src/operation.md

 where:

 *inputfile*
 :   specifies the name of the text input file for the run(s).
 If the filename has an extension other than ".cse" (the default), it must be included.
-The name of the file with weather data for the simulation(s) is given in this file (wfName= statement, Section 5).
+The name of the file with weather data for the simulation(s) is given in this file (wfName= statement, see [Weather Data Items](#top-weather-data-items)).

 *{switches}*
 :   indicates zero or more of the following:

 -   -D*name* defines the preprocessor symbol *name* with the value "".
 Useful for testing with `#ifdef name`, to invoke variations in the simulation without changing the input file.
-The CSE preprocessor is described in Section 4.4.
+The CSE preprocessor is described "[The Preprocessor](#the-preprocessor)".

--   -D*name*=*value* defines the preprocessor symbol *name* with the specified *value*. *Name* can then be used in the input file to allow varying the simulation without changing the input file -- see Section 4.4 for more information.
+-   -D*name*=*value* defines the preprocessor symbol *name* with the specified *value*. *Name* can then be used in the input file to allow varying the simulation without changing the input file -- see "[The Preprocessor](#the-preprocessor)" for more information.
 The entire switch should be enclosed in quotes if it contains any spaces -- otherwise the command processor will divide it into two arguments and CSE will not understand it.

 -   -b batch mode: CSE will never stop for a response from the user when an error occurs.
 Error messages may thus scroll off the screen, but will all be in the error message file.

 -   -p display all the class and member names that can be "probed" or accessed in CSE expressions.
-"Probes" are described in Section 4.
+"Probes" are described in "[Probes](#probes)".
 Use with command processor redirection operator "&gt;" to obtain a report in a file. *Inputfile* may be given or omitted when -p is given.

 -   -q similar to -p, but displays additional member names that cannot be probed or would not make sense to probe in an input file (development aid).